-Welcome to our beginner’s guide to build a gaming pc!
+Welcome to our beginner’s guide to building a gaming PC.
 The world of PC gaming is an incredible adventure with so many creative opportunities to test new mods, experience high-end graphics, and upgrade your living, breathing PC over the years.

 If you’re wanting to experience the freedom of choice, modability, and uniqueness of the PC gaming world, welcome to the team.
 If so, let’s get started!

-If you’re looking for a prebuilt gaming PC we recommend checking out our guide of the best gaming PCs in 2023.
+If you’re looking for a prebuilt gaming PC we recommend checking out our guide of the best prebuilt gaming PCs.

 |PC Performance||Estimated Budget|